This is my site for links to Genuine Free Stuff as well as some useful advice. I use most of these programs regularly.

 -----------------------------------------------------------------------------------------------

-You can also back up your documents to free online storage sites such as Google Docs and Office Live.
+You can back up your documents to free online storage sites such as Google Drive and Office Live.
+These are very easy to use.
+Drag and Drop or Copy and Paste.

-Google Docs is Google's free online document storage and editing centre.
+Google Drive is Google's free online document storage and editing centre.
 Free.

 Office Live is a plug in to Word, Excel etc. which will help you store and share your documents online.
 Free, of course.